nrfconnect/sdk-nrfxlib/nrf_dm/README.rst

 * It computes the distance based on the measured differential RF physical channel frequency response (MCPD mode) or the real time flight of packets (RTT mode).
 * It performs all the mathematics necessary to compute the distance inside the library.

-The library is available as hard-float builds for the nRF52 Series, and it is included as a pre-built static library.
+The library is available as hard-float builds for the nRF52 Series.
+On the nRF53 Series, the library is available as a soft-float build for the network core.
+For the application core of the nRF53 Series there is a hard-float library that contains the compute-intensive post-processing functionality only.
+All libraries are included as pre-built static libraries.

 The library has the following dependencies: